vitforlinux-gimp/scm/README.md

 If you want to report operating problems you can report them via the ISSUES button, please report the name of the problematic file.

-If you are looking for the original Gimp 2.99/3 scm script-fu
+If you are looking for the original Gimp 3.0 scm script-fu

 https://gitlab.gnome.org/GNOME/gimp/-/tree/master/plug-ins/script-fu/scripts?ref_type=heads

-If you are looking for original python3 scripts from Gimp 2.99/3
+If you are looking for original python3 scripts from Gimp 3.0

 https://gitlab.gnome.org/GNOME/gimp/-/tree/master/plug-ins/python?ref_type=heads

-If you are looking for the development guide for Gimp2.99/3
+If you are looking for the development guide for Gimp 3.0

 https://developer.gimp.org/resource/script-fu/programmers-reference/#version-3-filter-plugin